BAK2K3/WYSPA/README.md

 ![Address Failure](https://res.cloudinary.com/bak2k3/image/upload/v1619531105/WYSPA/Address_Toast_n6obwj.jpg)

 Once the location has been verified, the longitude and latitude are scrambled.
 The scrambling of this data is implemented through a simple function whereby both the longitude and latitude are amended by a random floating-point number between 0.1 and -0.1; this is achieved through python’s **random.uniform** function.
 After various implementations of this scrambling, these values appeared to produce the best output, retaining the general location of the **Wyspa**, while still obscuring the specificity of the location.
-Below is an example of three **Wyspas** being created all using the same location: “Madrid, Spain”.
+Below is an example of three **Wyspas** being created all using the same location: "Madrid, Spain".

 ![3 Madrid](https://res.cloudinary.com/bak2k3/image/upload/v1619531105/WYSPA/3_Madrid_uqurpn.jpg)